 - Health and Related Services fee

-- Student Health Insurance fee (unless waived; must have proof of comparable coverage)
+- Student Health Insurance fee (may be waived with proof of comparable coverage for U.S. students)

 - Student Activity fee

-- Document fee (a one-time fee for new students)
+- Document fee (a one-time fee for new Columbia University students)

 - Dining Dollars (if elected through Dining Services)

 - Most University Housing